• All Recipes

 • Smoothness: Use a high-speed blender or soak cashews if your blender isn’t super powerful.

-• Start light on sweetener: Taste after blending.
+• Start light on the sweetener: Taste after blending.
 A ripe banana may be sweet enough on its own.

 Korean banana milk pouring into a glass.